Debug Mode – Structure of Route

 Connected Routes (Inbound) and Connected Routes (Outbound) bring up the following tabs:

-– All routes that have already been connected with current route (for now, we cannot define Process Orchestration connections), are shown in the “Connected Routes” tab.
+All routes that have already been connected with the current route (for now, we cannot define Process Orchestration connections), are shown in the “Connected Routes” tab.
 Selecting one of these will display brief information about that route.
-Additionally, some settings for selected route can be made in this tab.
+Additionally, some settings for the selected route can be made in this tab.
 For example, you can select to skip all stages or switch off downloading of data and/or attributes on all route stages.

 Shows routes that can potentially be connected to the current route.

 The “Go To Route” button (shown on both tabs) lets you move to the selected route and set debug settings.